-In recent years, the U.S. Army field jacket has gained almost mythical status among vintage-buyers and designers.
+The U.S. Army field jacket has gained almost mythical status among vintage-buyers and designers.
 Nearly every brand has either re-interpreted or replicated one of these famous pieces of military history.
-Modern American history may have immortalized the field jacket, but unlike those more glamorous branches of the armed services (the Navy and Air Force), historically, very few G.I.s actually enjoyed this piece of their uniform.
+Modern American history may have immortalized the field jacket, but historically very few G.I.s actually enjoyed this piece of their uniform.
 Unlike a handsome flight jacket, or jauntily-cocked sailor’s cap, the field jacket was often a study in poor planning and general discontent.

 On the eve of World War II, all nations were shedding the brightly-colored uniforms of the previous century in favor of more effective camouflage.
 Even in this new era of understated uniform, the U.S. Army’s duds were considered particularly unattractive.
 In the early days of WWII, Tommies and even American sailors and pilots disparaged the army boys as “Brown Jobs,” because their brown and khaki uniform’s unfortunate resemblance to vomit… and when dirty, feces.